CatchSyntaxTerror/ShrekClicker/README.md

 # Shrek Clicker

-Welcome to **Shrek Clicker** — the game where you try and cclick on shrek.
+Welcome to **Shrek Clicker** — the game where you try and click on shrek.